 March 19, 2019, VIP Guest at conference organized by the World Mental Health Coalition, ‘The Dangerous State of the World and the Need for Fit Leadership,’ National Press Club, Washington DC.

-February 26, 2019, featured speaker for the University of Louisiana College of Engineering ‘Designing Leaders‘ select leadership training program.
+February 26, 2019, Featured Speaker ‘Designing Leaders‘ University of Louisiana College of Engineering select leadership training program.

-February 14, 2019, Notice in Warren Perrin’s widely distributed La Parole from the Acadian Museum.
+February 14, 2019, Included in La Parole from the Acadian Museum.

 February 6, 2019, Interview with Dr. Pearson Cross on Bayou to Beltway, broadcast on KRVS, UL’s NPR-affiliated radio station.